Turn To Round Rock Arbor Professionals for All of Your Tree Service Needs

 Our company serves both residential and commercial customers in the Central Texas Region.
 Though we don’t plant topiaries, we do help maintain the health of your saplings, hardwoods, softwoods, and shrubs and will gladly teach you the finer points of care for them.

-For example, there’s the right and wrong way to prune large oaks and shrubs.
+For example, there are right and wrong ways to prune large oaks and shrubs.
 A branch that’s trimmed at the wrong angle might never again put forth leaves or blossoms and might even be subject to rot and disease because it doesn’t shed precipitation properly.

 What Plant To Grow Where

 Measuring from the soil surface, your mulch should be no more than 3-5 inches thick.
 Before applying a fresh layer in the spring, remove some or all of the mulch from the previous year and add it to your compost pile.
-Says Gardeners.com
+Says Gardeners.com.

-Do you need trees and shrubbery properly cared for?
-Shouldn’t you contact an expert?
-Call (512) 401-8733 Now.
+Do you need trees properly cared for?
+Shouldn’t you contact a tree expert?